-0 Continue regular coordination and communication among RTS, local agencies and transportation providers. Х Create a program where employers can assist in the payment of transit fares.
-X Make information about agencies willing to help pay transit fares more accessible.
-X 12.
-Identify funding options that will help provide service to areas outside of Rapid City.
-X 13.
-Get transit information available on the Helpline Center 211. Х 14.
-Get more shelters at the bus stops in order to help comfort seniors waiting for the bus during the cold winter months.
-X 15.
-Create more bus stops that are ADA accessible.
+Transit information is confusing or difficult to get.
+Continue regular coordination and communication among RTS, local agencies and transportation providers. Х Printed maps are hard to read Scheduling/routes are not available on Google Maps 10.
+Create a program where employers can assist in the payment of transit fares. Х Transit is too expensive for some people to Make information about agencies willing to help pay transit fares more accessible. Х Cold winters make waiting at bus stops Identify funding options that will help provide service to areas outside of Rapid City. Х difficult for seniors.
+13. Get transit information available on the Helpline Center 211. Х Access to bus stops is difficult for persons with disabilities.
+Sidewalks, streets and crossings need to be more accessible for Get more shelters at the bus stops in order to help comfort seniors waiting for the bus during the cold winter months.
+X People would like to use the dial-a-ride system in order to have door-to-door service, but do not qualify for this service.
+15. Create more bus stops that are ADA accessible.
 Create an inventory of all stops to determine which stops are ADA accessible.
-Bus stops that are not accessible need to be added to the City's Transition Plan. Х 16.
-Increase the frequency of buses, possibly requiring more buses. Х Offer dial-a-ride services to those who don't currently qualify for that service.
-X 18.
-Allow riders who may have a hard time navigating the streets, such as seniors and persons with disabilities, to exit the bus in-between bus stops. Х 19.
+Bus stops that are not accessible need to be added to the City's Transition Plan. Х service, but do not quality for this service.
+16. Increase the frequency of buses, possibly requiring more buses. Х Offer dial-a-ride services to those who don't currently qualify for that service. Х Allow riders who may have a hard time navigating the streets, such as seniors and persons with disabilities, to exit the bus in-between bus stops. Х 19.
 Create a day-pass to allow riders to get on and off an unlimited number of times during a 24 hour period. Х 20.
-Advertise "Free Ride Friday" for seniors. Χ
+Advertise "Free Ride Friday" for seniors. Х